-Have you been to the beach yet this year?
-We have a little bucket of shells we’ve collected, perfect for creative play.
-Try making a mandala – a great way to learn about art and maths, or blob crayons on heated shells.
-Hang these seashell-covered letters on your walls, and be reminded of holidays every time you see them or make this seashell-encrusted wreath for cool coastal style.
+Spending time on the beach in the sun?
+Shells are the perfect, free, art material.
+Try making a mathematical mandala – a great way to learn about art and maths, or blob crayons on heated shells.
+Hang these seashell-covered letters on your walls, and be reminded of holidays every time you see them or make this stylish, seashell-encrusted wreath for cool coastal style.
 Head here for more beautiful and cute ideas - we love their shell necklaces and driftwood weavings.

 EVENT Listen In

 The Yorkshire Festival of Story starts this weekend.
 This year it’s entirely online, and all free, which means everyone can enjoy the stellar line-up.
 The guest director is writer Joanne Harris, and she’ll be in conversation on Saturday.
 There are dozens of enticing events, but we’re most looking forward to the shadow play about the construction of the Ribblehead Viaduct, the Great Botanical Adventure, which tells the story of a Yorkshire man who toured the world in search of rare plants, a chat with Yorkshire shepherdess Amanda Owen, and a romp through Kevin Crossley-Holland’s take on Norse mythology.

 Headed west this month?
 The Cornubian Arts & Science Trust based in Helston, Cornwall, are running a series of free outdoor creative events.
 Follow a CAST-OFF trail exploring the Cober valley and grounds of Penrose, with creative things do to.
 On Tuesdays and Saturdays there will be artists popping up along the way to inspire you.
 Maps and free sketchbooks and pencils will be available from CAST.
 Find out more here